 Explore the registry

-ToolHive includes a built-in registry of MCPs with verified configurations, allowing you to discover and deploy MCP servers effortlessly.
+ToolHive includes a built-in registry of MCP servers with verified configurations that meet a minimum quality standard, allowing you to discover and deploy high-quality tools effortlessly.
 Simply select one from the list and run it securely with a single command.

 Find MCP servers